 ***NCIS is not currently accepting applications for Special Agent Positions***

 If any Special Agent positions open, this page will be updated with a notification.

-When NCIS is accepting applications,Special Agent positions are posted on the USAJOBS website where you can apply directly.
+When NCIS is accepting applications,Special Agent positions may be posted on the USAJOBS website or on this site, where you can apply directly.

 Once the application is reviewed, you will be notified of any further processing.
 Please make sure that your application is completed thoroughly and includes all work experience, internships, supervisory positions, computer experience, training, special skills, foreign language proficiency, and government general schedule grade.

 For frequently asked questions about becoming an NCIS Special Agent, review the FAQs About Becoming a Special Agent section.